mjgoldenboy135/profinder/README.md

 ### Deployment Troubleshooting & Required Steps

-If your map shows an API key error or the build fails with a "Misconfigured secret" error, **you must complete the two steps below**.
+If your build fails with a "Misconfigured secret" or "Invalid apphosting.yaml" error, **you must complete the two steps below**.

+**Step 1 (Required): Delete the Old GitHub Workflow File**

+This project uses `apphosting.yaml` and does not need a GitHub Actions workflow file.
+An old, conflicting workflow file (`firebase-hosting.yml`) may be causing deployment errors. **You must delete it.**

+1. Go to your repository on GitHub.
+2. Navigate to the `.github/workflows/` directory.
+3. Delete the `firebase-hosting.yml` file if it exists.
+4. Commit the deletion.

-**Step 1 (Required): Create the Deployment Secret (CLI Method - Recommended)**
+**Step 2 (Required): Create the Deployment Secret (CLI Method - Recommended)**

 The error `Error resolving secret version with name=.../secrets/GOOGLE_MAPS_API_KEY/...` means you have not created the required secret in your Firebase project.
 This is **not a GitHub secret**.
 The recommended way to fix this is with the Firebase Command Line Interface (CLI), which bypasses any issues with the web console.